CS4311-spring-2020/pick-tool-team15-spicegirls/README.md

   * The doc folder contains all documents regarding the PICK project (SRS and SCM).

   * The ui folder contains the .ui files for the PICK project.

+  * The resources folder contains all images and icons used in the PICK ui

 ## Collaborators